 Any shareholder giving a proxy has the power to revoke it at any time before it is exercised by filing a later-dated proxy with us, by attending the Annual Meeting and voting in person, or by notifying us of the revocation in writing to our Chief Financial Officer ("CFO") at 73 Kercheval Avenue, Grosse Pointe Farms, Michigan 48236.
 Proxies received in time for the voting and not revoked will be voted at the Annual Meeting in accordance with the directions of the shareholder.
-Any proxy which fails to specify a choice will be voted "FOR" the election of each nominee for director listed in Proposal 1, "FOR" Proposals 2, and "AGAINST" Proposal 3.
+You should further note that any proxy which fails to specify a choice will be voted "FOR" the election of each nominee for director listed in Proposal 1 and "FOR" Proposal 2.

 The holders of record of a majority of the issued and outstanding shares of Common Stock entitled to vote, voting as a single class, with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes, present in person or represented by proxy, will constitute a quorum for the transaction of business.
-In the absence of a quorum, the Annual Meeting may be postponed from time to time until shareholders holding the requisite amount are present or represented by proxy.
+In the absence of a quorum, the Annual Meeting may be postponed from time to time until shareholders holding the requisite amount for a quorum are present or represented by proxy.

-As of March 22, 2021, we had outstanding and entitled to vote 5,042,752 shares of Class A Common Stock and 937,641 shares of Class B Common Stock.
+As of March 21, 2022, we had outstanding and entitled to vote 5,087,693 shares of Class A Common Stock and 965,149 shares of Class B Common Stock.

 In the election of directors, the holders of Class A Common Stock, voting as a separate class with each share of Class A Common Stock entitled to one vote per share, elect two of our directors.
-The holders of the Common Stock, voting as a single class with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes, elect the remaining five directors.
-For

-Proposal 2 and Proposal 3, and any other matters to be voted on at the Annual Meeting, the holders of the Common Stock will vote together as a single class, with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes.
+The holders of the Common Stock, voting as a single class with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes, elect the remaining six directors.
+For Proposal 2 and any other matters to be voted on at the Annual Meeting, the holders of the Common Stock will vote together as a single class, with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes

-If you withhold your vote with respect to the election of the directors or abstain from voting on Proposal 2 or Proposal 3, your shares will be counted for purposes of determining a quorum.
-The two nominees to be elected by holders of Class A Common Stock and the five nominees to be elected by holders of Class A Common Stock and Class B Common Stock, voting together, who receive the greatest number of votes cast for their election will be elected directors.
+If you withhold your vote with respect to the election of the directors or abstain from voting on Proposal 2, your shares will be counted for purposes of determining a quorum.
+The two nominees to be elected by holders of Class A Common Stock and the six nominees to be elected by holders of Class A Common Stock and Class B Common Stock, voting together, who receive the greatest number of votes cast for their election will be elected directors.
 Votes that are withheld will be excluded entirely from the vote on the election of directors and will therefore have no effect on the outcome.
-With respect to Proposal 2 and Proposal 3, shareholders may vote in favor of or against the proposal, or abstain from voting.
-The affirmative vote of a majority of the votes cast by holders of Class A Common Stock and Class B Common Stock, voting together, with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes, is required for the adoption of Proposal 2 and Proposal 3.
-Abstentions on Proposals 2 will be treated as votes cast and therefore have the same effect as a vote against the proposals.
+With respect to Proposal 2, shareholders may vote in favor of or against the proposal, or abstain from voting.
+The affirmative vote of a majority of the votes cast by holders of Class A Common Stock and Class B Common Stock, voting together, with each share of Class A Common Stock entitled to one vote and each share of Class B Common Stock entitled to ten votes, is required for the adoption of Proposal 2.
+Abstentions on Proposal 2 will be treated as votes cast and therefore have the same effect as a vote against the proposal.